 STEM (Science, Technology, Engineering and Maths) Activities

 Each year a range of STEM enrichment opportunities are open to groups of students.
 In 2016, the Technology department accompanied a team of Year 9 students to the annual TeenTech competition.
 This national initiative introduces students to career opportunities in the STEM subjects through a competitive challenges.
-The Wolfreton team secured FIRST place in the 2016 event and are looking forward to participating again this year.
+The Wolfreton team secured FIRST place in the 2016 event.

-Currently a group of students are working with the Science and Technology teams to design, build and ultimately race a Greenpower single seat electric race car in a competition against other schools.
+In 2017 a group of students worked with the Science and Technology teams to design, build and ultimately race a Greenpower single seat electric race car in a competition against other schools.

 As a school we strongly believe in the value of school trips.
 Not only do trips enhance curriculum studies but they also provide an opportunity to widen horizons, develop personal interests and a different set of working relationships.
 In our experience, time spent on trips with peers and staff is often motivational before and during the trip, and it can also enhance other aspects of school life following the trip.